 Seen any good art lately?

-Artist Sandra Cohen: The Obama portraits are going to be awesome (I saw the artists Kehinde Wiley and Amy Sherald profiled in the New York Times); puzzle portraits of twins by Alma Haser.
+Artist Sandra Cohen: The Obama portraits are going to be awesome.
+I saw the artists Kehinde Wiley and Amy Sherald profiled in The New York Times.
+And the puzzle portraits of twins by Alma Haser.

-Poet Daniel Aristi: I recently visited the Ethnographic Museum of Geneva (MEG) and it has got gorgeous artifacts from all over the world.
+Poet Daniel Aristi: I recently visited the Ethnography Museum of Geneva (MEG) and it has gorgeous artifacts from all over the world.

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Artist Sandra Cohen: I love your mission to bring art to everyday places—very proud to be a part of it!